MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/export-import-unified-routing-records.md

 # Export and import data for record channel

-By using the Configuration Migration tool, you can migrate the unified routing related configurations from the source organization to the target organization for the records that are configured to use unified routing.
+By using the Configuration Migration tool, you can migrate the configurations from the source organization to the target organization for the records that're configured to use unified routing.

 For information on how to use the Configuration Migration tool, see the following articles: